 Hundreds of sunscreen recall lawsuits have been filed against Johnson & Johnson since the discovery of benzene in sunscreen prompted the company to recall 5 major brands of Neutrogena and Aveeno spray-on sunscreen.
 Thousands of additional sunscreen lawsuits are expected to be filed against J&J (and possibly other manufacturers) moving forward.
 These sunscreen lawsuits will likely be consolidated into a new “class-action” MDL.

-In this post, we will evaluate how much these sunscreen recall lawsuits might eventually be worth (if they are successful) by comparing them to settlements in prior mass tort cases involving defective products and similar injuries.
+In this post, we will evaluate how much these sunscreen recall lawsuit settlement amounts (if they are successful) by comparing them to settlements in prior mass tort cases involving defective products and similar injuries.

 About the Sunscreen Recall Lawsuits

 In May of this year, the consumer safety watchdog company Valisure made a shocking discovery when it performed quality testing on various consumer sun care products.
 In a public safety announcement, Valisure advised that it found lab testing found dangerously high levels of benzene in many very popular spray-on sunscreen products.

 The presence of benzene in a product like sunscreen was very concerning because benzene is a well-known human carcinogen.
 Benzene is a byproduct of crude oil that is used in the manufacture of plastics.
 Benzene is highly carcinogenic.
 Studies have found that regular exposure to benzene for just 12 months is enough to cause leukemia.
 Exposure to benzene has also been linked to Non-Hodgkin’s lymphoma and other health conditions.

 In July 2021, shortly after the Valisure announcement, Johnson & Johnson issued a nationwide safety recall of 5 very popular brands of spray-on sunscreen.
 The recalled sunscreen products included:

 - NEUTROGENA® Invisible Daily™ defense aerosol sunscreen,